lukeburns/next-branch-env/README.md

 For example, if you need to [create a staging environment](https://vercel.com/knowledge/set-up-a-staging-environment-on-vercel) for your Vercel deployments, you can use this library to make the `STAGING_SECRET` environment variable (defined in your [Vercel Project Settings](https://vercel.com/docs/environment-variables)) available as `SECRET` in Vercel deployments deployed from your `staging` branch.

+See [`next-branch-env`-app](https://github.com/lukeburns/next-branch-env-app) for a demo Next.js application that uses this library.

-Uses [next-env](https://github.com/formatlos/next-env) for environment variable injection.
+Uses [`next-env`](https://github.com/formatlos/next-env) for environment variable injection.

 ## Installation